3000acres/devdocs/README.md

 If you have set up an ssh key on github (and you should!) you can use this instead, and avoid having to type in your password so much:

    git clone git@github.com:YOURNAME/3000acres.git

+Let's set up a git remote for "upstream" i.e. the 3000acres/3000acres
+repo:

+    git remote add upstream https://github.com/3000acres/3000acres.git

+### Recommended bashrc settings

+These may make your dev experience more pleasant.

+   # this will help find the paths for rails and stuff
+   # Load RVM into a shell session *as a function*
+   [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"

+   # use magic git completion in bash (default in ubuntu; you'll want
+   # to download the bash_completion script and put it somewhere in
+   # your $HOME if you're on OSX
+   if [ -f /etc/bash_completion ]; then
+       . /etc/bash_completion
+   fi

+   # set up magic awesome prompt to tell you what branch you're on
+   export PS1='[\u@\h \W$(__git_ps1 " (%s)")]\$ '

 ### Set up your rails environment